FujitsuLaboratories/cattaz/docs/app-reversi.cattaz.md

 # Reversi application

-You can play Reversi game in Wiki.
+You can play Reversi game.

 ```reversi
 ```